-In the Fatal Error state, services are not available and no data output is possible.
+In the Error state, services are not available and no data output is possible with the exception of the System Info and Reset services.
+If the Error state is caused by integrity tests, the System Info and Reset services cannot be used.